Balramt/Text_to_Knowledge_Graph_Generation/README.md

 **📈 Output Graph:**

 ![Graph Example](UI/KG_Visualization.PNG)
-*(This graph illustrates the extracted RDF triples aligned with the ontology)*

----

 ---
 ## 🧠 `src/` – Main Source Directory
 The `src` directory contains all the code for running LLMs, generating RDF triples, and evaluating outputs.
 It is organized into submodules for evaluation and model generation.